ruggertech/TriviaGame/README.md

 For a question there should be a minimum of 6 players that answered the question in order to try and resolve the question.

 There should also be a limit for the max player we collect an answer.
-If the question wasn&#39;t resolved with 11 users, it will be marked as &quot;unresolved&quot;.
+If the question wasn't resolved with 11 users, it will be marked as "unresolved".

 # Application APIs: